nbeaver/cmd_oysters/README.rst

 it is usually easier to fix a smaller number of CmdOysters.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Is it ok for command invocations to span multiple lines?
+Is it OK for command invocations to span multiple lines?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, but one-liners are the focus for now.

-This is meant to aid interactive use of commandline programs, such as core building blocks of shell scripts.
+CmdOysters are intended to aid interactive use of command-line programs, such as quick calculations, interacting with processes, debugging, and providing core building blocks of shell scripts.

 CmdOysters are not intended to be a substitute for a library of robust and well-commented shell scripts,